googleforgames/open-match-docs/site/content/en/docs/Tutorials/Matchmaker101/deploy.md

 ## Customizing Open Match Installation

-Open Match Core although installed needs to be customized to be operational.
-The core customizations Open Match needs are the Match Function and Evaluator.
-We already built and pushed the Match Function in the previous step.
-The next step is to build and push an Evaluator.
+Open Match Core needs some customizations to be fully operational.
+The two customizations Open Match needs are the Match Function and Evaluator.
+We already built and pushed the Match Function image in the previous step.
+The next step is to build and push an Evaluator image.

 ### Build and Push Evaluator